vijayanathan23/WSoC-TestRepo2/core/Level 1/README.md

 ## Things to remember

 - Files and programs required are already present within each of the challenge's respective folder.
 However, you can create or modify them as you see fit.
 - It is not necessary to take any user input.
-Feel free to hard code.
+Feel free to hard code (Unless mentioned otherwise).
 - Once a challenge is completed, save the file, take a screenshot of the output and save it within the respective challenge's folder with the name "output".
 - It is advised to create a commit after you finish a challenge.
 However, it is entirely up to you.